MoonHighway/javascript-jungle-guide/hello-world/examine-html-and-css/review-css.md

 # Review CSS

+Assume that people have never seen CSS before and start from there!

+## Things to Show

 - Go to the source and add the CSS Link: `<link rel="stylesheet" href="" type="text/css" />`
   - You can do this with the students
 - From the elements panel show the Styles panel